-Ensuring that Group's venues remain compliant with related Government guidelines was essential in ensuring a safe environment in which our employees could return to work in following closures.
+Ensuring that the Group's office and venues remain compliant with related Government guidelines was essential in ensuring a safe environment in which our employees could return to work in following closures.

 Suppliers

 At a Group level, we have a dedicated procurement function which engages with our suppliers with the aim of optimising the working relationships between the parties.